pomelo-io/dao-security/README.md

 *Proving the validity of audits ?*

 The report produced at the end of the audit process would serve as the validation and legitimacy of the audit.
 The scope and hashes of the contracts audited would be provided in the report along with all the findings details.
 A hash would also be provided to identify the specific audit.

+## Technical specifications
+This section goes deeper into the technical aspect of running the DAO (platforms, backend, frontend, etc.).

+### Github as a supporting platform
+Since the DAO Security project is all about communication (as stated in the [overview](#overview)), a good case could be made for just using the storage, reporting and communication abilities of Github for running the whole operations of the DAO.

+A repo containing the audited code would be created and auditors submissions would be processed as issues that could be discussed and resolved on the platform signifying the validity of the finding (and the award that goes with it).
+This system is what [Code4rena](#code4rena) uses for powering its own audit platform.

+\[*More advantages/drawbacks*\]

 ### Pomelo integration
 The goal would be to integrate this platform to the existing [Pomelo](https://pomelo.io/) initiative.